-BBC Children in need special school project
+BBC Children in need project for disabled young people

 - Building self-confidence and self-esteem, particularly around their ability to express themselves through a creative medium

 - Team working skills

 - Increase the student’s independence and self-advocacy.
 Specifically in the area of choosing and deciding

 - The workshop should take place out of school hours.

 - This project is for organisations working with young people with special needs (preferably with an EHCP)

 The workshop should run for around 5 visits and these can be days or part days